30be/30be.github.io/docs/srs.md

 But it sounds really hard to implement from a programming perspective.
 If the user is the one adding cards, then who will suggest cards that provide surrounding context?
 How to implement the newly added cards into the FSRS algorithm?

 Luckily, we live in an AI era, so we may hope that someday there will be software that will be able to do that.
 Actually, it doesn't even sound that hard to write, given the abundance and simplicity of LLM APIs.
 This is a startup idea, by the way.
 Go make it.
 I will be your first user.

-## Days when I did not practice

-- 2025-10-29: I fell asleep before I could do anything.
-It was caused by 2 consecutive nights with little sleep on a camping tour.

 ## Sources